 A formal record is made when an individual is arrested for a crime, even if the individual is never formally charged.
 A record is made even if the individual is charged and found not guilty.
 These records are public and potentially visible to government agencies, employers, and others.
 An individual can file an action in court to have an arrest expunged or removed from his/her record.

 Qualifying felony offenses may be expunged from an individual's record.
-If the individual is eligible for expungement the felony conviction will be removed from his/her record.
-An individual who has been convicted of a qualifying felonly may be able to have his/her record expunged five years after the completion of the terms of the sentence.
+If the individual is eligible for expungement, the felony conviction will be removed from his/her record.
+An individual who has been convicted of a qualifying felony may be able to have his/her record expunged five years after completing the terms of the sentence.

 Qualifying misdemeanor offenses may be expunged from an individual's record.
 If the individual is eligible for expungement the misdemeanor conviction will be removed from the his/her record.
 An individual who has been convicted of a misdemeanor, excluding traffic offenses (this includes DUIs), and who is a first offender, may petition a court for an order to expunge the conviction from all public records.
 A criminal record can affect an individual's ability to gain employment, security clearance, professional licenses, school opportunities, etc., thus he/she may benefit from expungement of the misdemeanor conviction.

 A felony is a crime for which the defendant on conviction can be punished for one year or more in a state of federal prison, or death.
 Examples of felony crimes include aggravated assault, armed robbery, burglary with intent to commit a felony, drug trafficking, embezzlement, kidnapping, manslaughter, murder, rape.
 An individual should not plead guilty without speaking with an attorney and considering all options available to him/her.